cjratcliff/ml-compiled/docs/modelling_uncertainty.rst

 Regression
 ______________
 Unlike in classification we do not normally output a probability distribution when making predictions for a regression problem.
-Therefore modifications must be made.
+Therefore modifications must be made:

+The network outputs two numbers:

+* The mean :math:`\mu`, outputted by a fully-connected layer with a linear activation.
+* The variance :math:`\sigma^2`, outputted by a fully-connected layer with a softplus activation.

+The loss function is:

+TODO

 Example paper
 ________________